The Broken Tea Cup

 4

-Soon returning, Mundlebranch placed a small box on the counter in which was a dainty tea cup.
-After pulling a pen and small pad from his jacket pocket, he wrote quickly, then held up the following note for viewing: I was given this gift by a woman who didn’t know I don’t drink tea or coffee.
-I’ve been told it’s an antique.
-Please accept it.
+Soon returning, Mundlebranch placed a small box on the counter in which was a dainty tea cup and saucer.
+After pulling a pen and small pad from his jacket pocket, he wrote quickly, then held up the following note for viewing: “I’ll never use this pretty cup and saucer.
+Please accept it.”

-Excited by the possibly of not only pleasing Gran but also easing Julan’s guilt, the mother accepted the tea cup.
+Excited by the possibly of pleasing Gran, the mother accepted the tea cup.
 “We can’t thank you enough, Mr. Mundlebranch, right, Julan?”

 “Right!” eagerly agreed Julan.

-Anxious to make amends, Julan and his mother checked out books, then put off lunch in order to go back to Gran’s with the elegant cup and saucer they’d been given.
+Anxious to make amends, Julan and his mother put off checking out books and having lunch so they could hurry back to Gran’s with the cup and saucer Mr. Mundlebranch had given them.

 ~

-Before ringing Gran’s bell, Julan’s mother handed him the box containing the cup.
+Before ringing Gran’s bell, Julan’s mother handed him the box containing the cup and saucer.
 “You give it to her,” she told him.

 5